thecomputerguru/Internet-Connection-Tester/README.md

 Network connection tester written in Python

 This script will attempt to make a connect to the internet to verify that your computer is connected to the internet.
-It will show a tk messagebox depending on whether your computer is connected to the internet or not.
+It will show a tk messagebox depending on whether your computer is connected to the internet or not connected to the internet.

 How to run the script